eru011/mxen/README.md

 # Music Application Backend

-A FastAPI backend for the Mx music streaming application.
+A experimental code for FastAPI backend for the Mx music streaming application.

 - Experimental
 - Using streamlit